Government / Schools / Nonprofit

-Harman Claytor’s Public Entity and Nonprofit Practice Group has offices in both Virginia and the Washington, DC area providing counsel and representation for all types of public entities, including towns and municipalities, administrative boards, school boards and authorities, the Commonwealth of Virginia, and nonprofit entities.
+Harman Claytor’s Government, Schools and Nonprofit Practice Group has offices in both Virginia and the Washington, DC area providing counsel and representation for all types of public entities, including municipalities, administrative boards, school boards, authorities, and the Commonwealth of Virginia, as well as nonprofit entities.

-Our attorneys have substantial and successful experience defending governmental entities and their employees from all varieties of claims, including 42 U.S.C. §§ 1981, 1983 and 1985, violations of the United States Constitution, Title IX of the Education Amendments of 1972, and other federal statutes and regulations.
-Our practice group has a track record of success in defending litigation arising under the First, Fourth, Fifth, Sixth, Eighth and Fourteenth Amendments of the United States Constitution, including claims for discrimination, excessive force, unlawful search and seizure, unlawful entry, equal protection clause, deliberative indifference, custom and practice, free speech, and substantive and procedural due process and liberty interest violations.
+Our attorneys have substantial and successful experience defending governmental entities and their employees in a variety of claims, including 42 U.S.C. §§ 1981, 1983 and 1985, violations of the United States Constitution, Title IX of the Education Amendments of 1972, and other federal statutes and regulations.
+Our practice group has a track record of success in defending litigation arising under the First, Fourth, Fifth, Sixth, Eighth and Fourteenth Amendments of the United States Constitution, including claims for discrimination, excessive force, unlawful search and seizure, unlawful entry, equal protection, deliberative indifference, free speech, and substantive and procedural due process and liberty interest violations.

-Similarly, our group is well versed in claims that arise under state law, including claims under the Virginia State Constitution, and claims for false arrest, assault and battery, malicious prosecution, and defamation.
+Similarly, our group is well-versed in claims that arise under state law, including claims under the Constitution of Virginia, and claims for false arrest, assault and battery, malicious prosecution, and defamation.

-In addition to our vast experience advising and representing public entities, our attorneys are also well versed in the unique issues affecting tort-based claims against public entities and nonprofit entities.
-We have particular knowledge in the principles governing qualified, sovereign and charitable immunity, and the experience to determine how those principles apply under distinct sets of facts.
+In addition to our vast experience advising and representing public entities, our attorneys are also intimately familiar with the unique issues affecting tort-based claims against public entities and nonprofit entities.
+We have particular knowledge in the principles governing qualified, sovereign, and charitable immunity, and the experience to determine how those principles apply under distinct sets of facts.

 - Defense verdict for police officer on claims of assault and false arrest following arrest of plaintiff during a traffic stop.